itaymigdal/some-scripts/README.md

 ### Find-String.ps1

 Find specific string in files.
-Supply string to search and base path, the script will search string occurances recursively in all files, and will print whhere it was found.
+Supply string to search and base path, the script will search string occurances recursively in all files, and will print where it was found.
 Usage example:
 .\Find-String.ps1 -string password -path C:\Users\Owner\Desktop